AntidoteDB/antidote_aql/README.md

 ### INSERT

-Inserts new records in a table.
+Inserts new rows in a table.
 If a value with the primary key already exists it will be overwritten.
 ```SQL
 INSERT INTO (StudentID, Name, Age, YearsLeft, Passport_id) VALUES (10000, 'John', 'Smith', '24', 'ABC');
 ```